appliedblockchain/launchpad.js/LOGGING.md

 Fatal and unexpected error for a request.
 > Example:
 > *500 Error when adding notes.*
-> Note: There is no any known issue that cause to fail request
+> Note: There is no known issue that causes the request to fail

 ### Fatal
 Fatal for application.
 App has to be stopped for the error.
 > Example:
 > *Unable to connect contract using web3 or unable to connect*
-> Note: App does not have to stopped but is not usable completely.
+> Note: The app does not need to be stopped but is not completely usable.

 [More](https://github.com/trentm/node-bunyan#levels)

 ## Usage
 * **Debugging**
-Debugging of application is easy if more and useful debugging information is provided to logging system.
+Debugging of application is easy if more useful debugging information is provided to the logging system.

 * **Monitoring Tools that sends alerts**
 Depending on severity or every log can be pushed to monitoring and alerting system.
 Bunyan supports custom streams.

 * **Analysis**
 Logs can be pushed to third party service to get detail analysis.
-Bunyan logs are JSON string which can be bulk pushed to NoSQL database (mongodb) to manual analysis.
+Bunyan logs are JSON string which can be bulk pushed to NoSQL database (mongodb) for manual analysis.

 ## Multiple streams
-Bunyan logging support multiple streams meaning that different logs can be handles in different way.
+Bunyan logging support multiple streams meaning that different logs can be handled in different ways.
 [More](https://github.com/trentm/node-bunyan#streams)

 Following example logs information depending on log level.
-Debug are printed on standard output (console).
-Information into a file and error and above into separate file.
+`DEBUG` is printed on standard output (console). `INFO` into a file, and the `ERROR` and above (i.e. `FATAL`) into a separate a file.

 Example: